cyrusinnovation/ideas/TASKS.md

 * Add some user interface.
 * Dry run.
 * Fix UI to avoid overflowing Title field.
+* Show Team on story list page.
+* Don't show decimals in >=1 point stories.

 WIP
 ---

 TODO
 ----
-* Show Team on story list page.
-* Don't show decimals in >=1 point stories.
 * Possibly make it easier to follow table rows.
+* Fix places where text not escaped.
 * Would all the testing here be easier with Shoulda?